 TSCM Bug Sweeping

 You should also be aware that a TSCM sweep can be a very intrusive service so it needs to be done correctly.
 One simply cannot trust just any sub-contractor to conduct this kind of service.
-After all meeting rooms and offices of all employees, executive directors, partners, personal assistants will be swept for bugs.
+After all meeting rooms and offices of all employees, executive directors, partners, and personal assistants will be swept for bugs.
 Some preparation is required here.

-Sometimes the nature of the environment will require the bug sweep to be done covertly, at night or during off-peak times of office usage.
+Sometimes the nature of the environment will require the bug sweep to be done covertly, at night, or during off-peak times of office usage.
 TSCM teams could enter the building at night when there are no or fewer office workers/employees in the building or office.

 Depending on the assignment and scope of work, different types of sophisticated Radio Frequency enabled scanning/detection equipment and other systems will be used to detect suspicious transmissions.
-When inspecting a room, office or specific area, devices that scan RF in the NEAR field are required.
+When inspecting a room, office, or specific area, devices that scan RF in the NEAR field are required.
 We are not looking for phantom signals or RF reflections from far away emitting sources.
-Any signal detected is considered a suspect, until it is identified for what it is (strength of RF, frequency, source, benign or something else).
+Any signal detected is considered a suspect, until it is identified for what it is (strength of RF, frequency, source, benign, or something else).
 RF Devices-list: